-There is no initial sales charge on purchases of Class A shares in an account or accounts with an accumulated value of \$1 million or more, but to the extent a finder's fee was paid, a CDSC of 1.00% will be imposed in the event of certain redemptions within 12 months of the date of purchase.
-From its own profits and resources, the Distributor may pay a finder's fee to financial intermediaries that initiate or are responsible for purchases of \$1 million or more of Class A shares of the Fund, in accordance with the following fee schedule: 1.00% on amounts less than \$3 million, 0.50% of the next \$2 million, and 0.25% thereafter.
+There is no initial sales charge on purchases of Class A shares in an account or accounts with an accumulated value of \$250,000 or more, but to the extent a finder's fee was paid, a CDSC of 0.50% will be imposed in the event of certain redemptions within 12 months of the date of purchase.
+From its own profits and resources, the Distributor may pay a finder's fee of 0.50% to financial intermediaries that initiate or are responsible for purchases of \$250,000 or more of Class A shares of the Fund.
 Please contact your financial intermediary to determine whether a finder's fee was paid in connection with your investment in the Fund.